 What is Kung Fu?

-Perhaps even more strange is the fact that there are many different Chinese words for the term Martial Arts.
-But a popular one is 武 術 or Wushu, which also commonly refers to the Chinese competitive sport of Wushu, which is not what we do.
+Perhaps even more strange is that there are many different Chinese words that mean “Martial Arts.”
+But a popular one is 武 術 Wushu, which also commonly refers to the Chinese competitive sport of Wushu, which is not what we do.

 Kung Fu: An Atlanta Tradition

 Kung Fu has been in Atlanta, GA, for many years.
-Northern Shaolin, our flagship style, has been offered here since the early 1980’s and in the Southeastern region of the USA since well before.
+Northern Shaolin is our flagship style and has been in Atlanta since the early 1980s.

-Chin Woo, Hung Gar, Southern & Northern Praying Mantis, Taijiquan (Tai Chi Chuan), Ba Gua Zhang, Xing Yi Quan, Chang Quan, Eagle Claw, Hop Gar, Jow Gar, Lama Pai and other styles of Kung Fu have made appearances in the area.
+Chin Woo, Hung Gar, Southern & Northern Praying Mantis, Taijiquan (Tai Chi Chuan), Ba Gua Zhang, Xing Yi Quan, Chang Quan, Eagle Claw, Hop Gar, Jow Gar, Lama Pai, and other styles of Kung Fu have made appearances in the area.

 All classes are Teens and Adult Martial Arts Classes, with varying ages all together in one group.

-And, unfortunately, we simply do not have the resources to run proper children’s classes, adaptively-abled classes, and the like, however much we’d love to.
+And, unfortunately, we do not have the resources to run proper children’s classes, adaptively-abled classes, and the like, however much we’d love to.

 As you may have guessed, it won’t.
 And we do not foster that type of environment.

-Instead, we focus on YOU, the individual.
-Someone with their own goals, weaknesses & strengths.
+Instead, we focus on YOU, the individual – someone with their own goals, weaknesses & strengths.